simonlipson/machine_learning/README.md

 ![](images/min.png)

+Above we see that Carrie from Sex and the City is at the same time the most open and the least conscientious.
+Actually all characters from Sex and the City had higher openness than all the other shows, likely due to how much they are willing to reveal about their love lives.

+Rachel is the most agreeable character (and hence probably why she is such a fan favourite) and Rick is the least.

+Kramer has the least emotional range which seems to be a good judge of his character.
+And Morty is the least extraverted (which isn't doing him too many favours with Jessica).

+Surprisingly, Monica is the most conscientious.
+And less surprisingly Samantha is the most extraverted.

 ### Bonus: Rick and Morty further analysis

 Whilst I was impressed by Watson's ability to deduce personality insights, I feel it is still far behind the average viewers' ability to do so.
 As observable above, the three 90s sitcoms have very similar characters (according to Watson).
 There wasn't a great deal of variance in their percentiles of the big 5 traits.
 Rick and Morty did show a bit more variance, especially in Agreeableness and Emotional Range.
 When I looked further into the needs of each character, there was a much more observable variance between Rick and Morty than for the characters on the other shows.